google/WebFundamentals/src/content/en/fundamentals/media/manipulating/cheatsheet.md

 ### Create a key

-The same method for creating a key may be used with both DASH and HLS.
+You can use the same method to create a key for both DASH and HLS.
+Do this using openssl.
 The following will create a key made of 16 hex values.

     openssl rand 16 > media.key